-SpareBank 1 SMN presents – in accordance with the Accounting Act (Regnskapsloven) section 3-3b and the Norwegian Code of Practice for Corporate Governance of 21 October 2010 – a report on its policies and practice for corporate governance.
+Each year SpareBank 1 SMN reviews its corporate governance policies and how they function across the Group.
+SpareBank 1 SMN presents – in accordance with the Accounting Act (Regnskapsloven) section 3-3b and the Norwegian Code of Practice for Corporate Governance – a report on its policies and practice for corporate governance.

-The following explains how the Accounting Act section 3-3b, second paragraph, is complied with at SpareBank 1 SMN.
-The numbering shows the numbering in the paragraph concerned.
+The following explains how the Accounting Act section 3-3b, second subsection, is complied with at SpareBank 1 SMN.
+The numbering shows the numbering in the subsection concerned.

 3. “a justification must be given for any deviation from recommendations and rules as mentioned in no. 1”: any deviations from the recommendation receive comment under the report on compliance with the Code of Practice below.